axdhiith/CMP494-image-restoration/README.md

 ### License and Citation
 - The usage of this software is only for academic purposes.
 One can not use it for commercial products in any form.
-- If you use this work or codes (for academic purposes only), please cite the following:
 ```
 @misc{sharma2021wavelengthbased,
       title={Wavelength-based Attributed Deep Neural Network for Underwater Image Restoration},